geo-python/site/source/lessons/L2/git-basics.rst

     Check out other commonly used git commands from `the GIT CHEAT SHEET <https://education.github.com/git-cheat-sheet-education.pdf>`__

-There are many different ways to use Git.
-We will first go trough the basics of using Git from the command line.
-The csc Notebooks environment also contains a graphical user interface for git (you can push buttons in stead of typing commands in the terminal).

 Using Git from the command line
 -------------------------------
 You will need to know a couple of basic command line commands in order to use Git.
 Code Academy's `list of command line commands <https://www.codecademy.com/articles/command-line-commands>`__ provides